flindersuni/DeepThoughtHPC-docs/docs/source/index.rst

 Citing DeepThoughtHPC
 ----------------------

-To cite DeepThoughtHPC service, please use below working or download [BibTex](flindershpc2021-bibtex.bib)/[EndNote](flindershpc2021-endnote.xml).
-Your citation will demonstrate research impact that DeepThoughtHPC service brings and support ongoing funding of this service.
+To cite DeepThoughtHPC service, please use following or download [BibTex](docs/source/flindershpc2021-bibtex.bib)/[EndNote](docs/source/flindershpc2021-endnote.xml).
+Your citation will demonstrate the research impact that DeepThoughtHPC service brings and support ongoing funding efforts for this service.

 Flinders University (2021).
 DeepThought (HPC).
 Retrieved from https://doi.org/10.25957/FLINDERS.HPC.DEEPTHOUGHT